A place to explore and buy perennial vegetables and other food plants.

 See note below.

+I believe panaché is simply French for ‘variegated’ but I think this plant also has panache!
 I haven’t been able to trace its history.
 I’ve often wondered how closely related it is to Daubenton kale as its leaf shape seems a little different.
 I haven’t had mine long but so far it does seems to have a similar growth habit and a similar taste.

 Take a leafy side shoot.

 Cuttings taken with a heel may root more quickly….